-Santorini Akrotiri Lighthouse: The Lighthouse of Akrotiri is among the oldest lighthouses in Greece and was constructed way back in 1892.
-It stands like a sentinel towards the sea, on the southern peninsula of Santorini island.
+The Lighthouse of Akrotiri in Santorini is among the oldest lighthouses in Greece and was constructed in 1892.
+It stands like a sentinel towards the sea on the southern peninsula of Santorini island, in Akrotiri.

-According to historical records, the Akrotiri Lighthouse was built by a renowned French trading company in the year 1892.
-The peripheral area surrounding the lighthouse is replete with vestiges of the Minoan period which is regarded by many scholars as the high water mark of the Aegean culture and civilization.
+According to historical records, the Akrotiri Lighthouse was built by a renowned French trading company in 1892.
+The area surrounding the lighthouse is replete with vestiges of the Minoan period, which is regarded by many scholars as the high-water mark of the Aegean culture and civilization.

-The best time to visit the Akrotiri Lighthouse is during sunset.
-The view of the red molten ball dipping into the azure blue Aegean Sea makes for a kaleidoscopic vignette.
-The surrounding area of the Lighthouse is replete with fish taverns and first-time visitors would do well to spend some time savoring the seafood delicacies on offer.
+The best time to visit the the Lighthouse is during sunset.
+The view of the red molten ball dipping into the azure-blue Aegean Sea makes for a kaleidoscopic vignette.
+The surrounding area of the Lighthouse is packed with fish taverns and first-time visitors could spend some time savoring the seafood delicacies on offer.

 Lighthouse, located in Akrotiri village is one of the oldest lighthouses in Greece.

-Private transfers: We recommend using an online pre-booked Santorini transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from your hotel.
-Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 690 679 4316, 0030 22860 22555.
+Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from your hotel.
+Alternatively, there’s the option of scheduling a direct pickup by a local driver at the following numbers: 0030 690 679 4316, 0030 22860 22555.

-Car rental: There’s the option of renting a car in Santorini with as little as 14.5 euro per day and pick it up directly from your hotel.
-You can then visit the Lighthouse but also many other places of interest in Santorini.
+Car rental: There’s the option of renting a car and picking it up directly from your hotel.
+You can then visit the Lighthouse but also many other places of interest.